List of William & Mary Tribe football seasons

-Throughout its history, William & Mary has been a member of six different athletic conferences.
+Throughout its history, William & Mary has been a member of seven different athletic conferences.
 Three of these—the South Atlantic Intercollegiate Athletic Association, Virginia Conference and Yankee Conference—are now defunct.
 The Tribe's membership as a Southern Conference school is its longest tenure with one conference; they had a 40-year membership between 1936 and 1976.
-William & Mary's current league, the Colonial Athletic Association (CAA), has only been a football conference since 2007.
+William & Mary's current league, the Coastal Athletic Association Football Conference (CAA), has only been a football conference since 2007 (it was known as the Colonial Athletic Association from 2007 through 2022, then rebranded in July 2023).
 The CAA began competing in football as a result of the Atlantic 10 Conference's disbanding of the sport following the 2006 season.
 The A-10's remaining football schools joined the CAA football conference to continue competing in the sport.
 For all intents and purposes, including the conference's automatic bid to the FCS playoffs, the A-10 football conference became the present-day CAA football conference.

-Through the 2022 season, William & Mary has earned 13 I-AA/FCS playoff berths.
+Through the 2024 season, William & Mary has earned 13 I-AA/FCS playoff berths.
 In two of these years (1988 and 1992) the Tribe has declined the bid, opting instead to play in the Epson Ivy Bowl, which was a short-lived college football bowl game played in Japan against a team composed of Japanese all-stars.
 The Epson Ivy Bowl is not recognized by the NCAA as an official game and therefore does not count towards official win–loss records.
 In the playoffs, William & Mary has reached the national semifinals two times (2004 and 2009), and in each of those seasons won a program record 11 wins.
 Previously in the Tribe's history they have also earned three postseason bowl game appearances, compiling one win and two losses.
-There have also been 13 conference championships and one division championship; five of the conference titles and the lone division title were won under head coach Jimmye Laycock, who was the head coach from 1980 through 2018.
+There have also been 18 conference championships and one division championship; five of the conference titles and the lone division title were won under head coach Jimmye Laycock, who was the head coach from 1980 through 2018.